 The Qur’an (Surat Al-A’araf 7:160) recommends that we “eat of the good foods We have provided for you.”

-However, studies in 2001 showed that only about 25% of the general population globally eats whole foods while the other 75% subsists mostly on processed and devitalized “modern” foods (Diet and Disease, Raskin).
+However, previous studies showed that only about 25% of the general population globally eats whole foods while the other 75% subsists mostly on processed and devitalized “modern” foods (Diet and Disease, Raskin).